 3. Schedule regular curation reviews.

-Sure, you’ve set your team up for organizational success with categories that keep content relevant, and guidelines for posting which are understood and agreed upon by everyone.
+Sure, you’ve set your team up for organizational success with categories that keep content relevant and guidelines for posting that everyone understands.
 But inevitably, you will end up with outdated or irrelevant content every now and then.

-Follow these tips and tricks to bring your content curation back from the dead!
-We wish you a spooky and safe Halloween.
+Follow these tips and tricks to bring your content back from the dead–and make future maintenance much less scary.

 Harness The Power Of Knowledge Sharing With Digital Transformation